GeniaT/Wishlist_React-Redux/README.md

 ### The development of the app is still running.
 If interested, you can test the app by logging to it and creating some lists on https://wishlistss.herokuapp.com/
 #### Next steps:
-:runner: Add "reserve an item from an event" feature so people don't buy same things.
+:runner: Add "reserve an item from an event" feature so people don't buy same things.<br>
-:runner: test on other support than desktop.
+:runner: test on other support than desktop.<br>
-:runner: Design the app, mobile first.
+:runner: Design the app, mobile first.<br>